kcvanderlinden/PDF-decompressing/README.md

 ## How constructed?
 Just human logic, no fancy machine/deep learning at this moment.
 Maybe I can inspire someone or be of service by producing a test sample for a model.

+## How use?
+Install required packagaes, import file to project and call function pdf_to_dict('./location/to/file.pdf').
+Output for now, a list of dictionaries.